SSG Luke Murphy

 Mission Accomplished on February 22, 2014

 SSG Murphy instructed the driver to crash the vehicle in an attempt to save those inside.
 Trapped in the wreckage, SSG Murphy forced open his door, shouldering it off of its hinges.
 Falling to the ground, he began low crawling away from the truck.
-While grenades were detonating, and with flames all around, the driver of the vehicle began a valiant attempt to save Luke’s life.
+While 50 Cal rounds were detonating and with flames all around, the driver of the vehicle began a valiant attempt to save Luke’s life.
 Thinking his squad leader was still in the truck, and risking his life to attempt entry, the driver finally was able to hear Luke yelling to him, alerting him that he was out of the vehicle and needed medical attention.
 Dragged to safety and with tourniquets applied by the Medic and his team, Luke started drifting into an unconscious state, visions of his mother filling his head as his team tried to keep him awake.

 Transported by truck, and thanks to the lifesaving measures by his men, 18 minutes after the blast SSG Murphy was in a field hospital being prepared for medevac to the Baghdad ER where he received several units of blood.
 Stabilized for transport to Landstuhl, Germany, SSG Murphy arrived at Walter Reed Army Medical Center within days of his injuries and remained there for a year enduring nearly thirty surgeries.
 SSG Murphy is grateful for the support he has received from the Tallahassee community.

 Luke enjoys being outdoors and enjoys outdoor activities such as gardening, hunting, fishing and all things in nature.
 A graduate of Florida State University, Luke enjoys attending FSU Football games and cheering on his alma mater.
 A real estate agent and a nationally recognized motivational speaker, Luke also works with disabled veterans, sharing his positive attitude and helping others to transition to their new normal.